muut/io-client/API.md

 - `forumname`: name of the forum

+## spam
+Flag a post as spammed.
+The impact of this action depends on the user.
+Admin has the most power.

+- `path`: the path of the post to be flagged as spam.

 ## `threadCollapse`
 Collapses a thread so only the basic information of the thread is returned.